Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Monte Carlo

-Turning to the coverage rates of the confidence intervals of the non-zero coefficients, the Lasso provides such a poor coverage (30\%) that it may almost be deemed useless.
-The conservative Lasso, while not being perfect, still has produced a coverage of 70\%.
+Turning to the coverage rates of the confidence intervals of the non-zero coefficients, the Lasso provides such a poor coverage (25 \%) that it may almost be deemed useless.
+The conservative Lasso, while not being perfect, still has a coverage of 83\%.
 It also performs much better for the truly zero parameter than the Lasso.
-The superior coverage of conservative Lasso is again due to much more precise estimates and wider confidence bands than the Lasso.
+The superior coverage of conservative Lasso is due to much more precise parameter estimates and wider confidence bands than the Lasso.
+The coverage of the version of the conservative Lasso is higher than for the Lasso but lower than for the conservative Lasso.

-When the sample size is increased to just $n=150$ the conservative Lasso delivers more than twice as precise parameter estimates as the plain Lasso.
-Actually, we conclude that it performs well along all dimensions even in this high-dimensional setting.
-The size distortion has disappeared and the coverage for the non-zero parameter has increased to 93\% (from 70\%).
+When the sample size is increased to just $n=150$ the conservative Lasso performs well along all dimensions even in this high-dimensional setting.
+The size distortion has disappeared and the coverage for the non-zero parameter has increased to 96\% (from 83\%).
 The Lasso has also improved.
-However, it is remarkable that the size of its $\chi^2$-test for $n=150$ still only corresponds to the one for the conservative Lasso when $n=100$.
-Similarly, the coverage rate of the confidence bands for zero as well as non-zero parameters based on the Lasso has only now risen to the coverage rate that the conservative Lasso produced for $n=100$.
+However, it is remarkable that the size of its $\chi^2$-test for $n=150$ is still higher than the one for the conservative Lasso when $n=100$.
+Similarly, the coverage rate of the confidence bands for the zero as well as the non-zero parameters based on the Lasso is still lower than the one the conservative Lasso produced for $n=100$.

-It is also remarkable that for both procedures the length of the confidence bands has actually become wider as $n$ is increased from 100 to 150.
-This indicates that the undercoverage for $n=100$ is to a high extent due to too narrow confidence bands as a result of under estimating the variance of the parameters.

 Next, for $n=200$, the conservative Lasso still estimates the parameters much more precisely than the plain Lasso.
 It also has better size and power properties but the gap has narrowed as these quantities approach their asymptotic values of $0.05$ and 1, respectively.
-Regarding the coverage rate, the conservative Lasso also remains the superior procedure but now the Lasso now has coverage of above 90\% for both parameters as well.
+Regarding the coverage rate, the conservative Lasso also remains the superior procedure.
+The variant of the conservative Lasso now actually delivers the lowest estimation error which is in accordance with our initial observation of the variant performing relatively well as $p/n$ decreases.

-Finally, for $n=500$, both procedures work very well, but the conservative Lasso remains by far the most precise estimator in terms of $\ell_2$-estimation error (three times as precise).
+Finally, for $n=500$, both procedures work very well, but the conservative Lasso remains by far the most precise estimator in terms of $\ell_2$-estimation error (three times as precise as the plain Lasso).
+The size distortion of the procedure of \cite{javanmard2013confidence} is now only moderate while its confidence bands still undercover the non-zero coefficient.

 Table \ref{E3b} adds heteroskedasticity to the results in Table \ref{E3a}.
 Qualitatively nothing changes in the sense that the rankings between the Lasso and the conservative Lasso remain the same in terms of estimation precision, size, power and coverage for all sample sizes.
 The conservative Lasso again estimates the parameters more precisely and has much better size and coverage properties.
 For $n=500$ both procedures work well but as usual the conservative Lasso remains the most precise estimator in terms of $\ell_2$-estimation error.